 Reporting of “My Number” (Individual Number)

-“My Number” is a 12-digit number planned to be used for purposes such as sharing information for medical insurers.
+“My Number” is a 12-digit number used for purposes such as sharing information for medical insurers.
 The system is based on the “Act on the Use of Numbers to Identify a Specific Individual in Administrative Procedures.”

 PMAC collects “My number” as the “Persons in Charge of Processes Using Individual Numbers” defined in the My Number System (The Social Security and Tax Number System.)